wp-plugins/styles/readme.txt

 == Installation ==

-1. Upload the `styles` folder to the `/wp-content/plugins/` directory
+1. Upload the `styles` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Install an additional plugin for your current theme.
+1. Install and activate your theme's support plugin.
+If you are running TwentyTen through TwentyThirteen, Styles will prompt you to do this.
+If you would like to use Styles with other themes, check [stylesplugin.com](http://stylesplugin.com) or [code your own](http://www.youtube.com/playlist?list=PLxj61Fojm1RGevBh10U2qCqjwoH4Awo-P).
-1. Edit your site under `Appearance > Customize`
+1. Edit your site under `Appearance > Customize`.

 == Screenshots ==